-Price moves up and down the channel as it paves its way either in an upward direction or sideways or downward direction.
-It moves in a zig-zag motion marking levels of support and resistance.
+Price moves up and down the channel as it paves its way either in an upward direction, sideways or downward direction.
+It moves in a zig-zag motion between the levels of support and resistance.

 Just draw below and above the price trend movement.

-The two lines of the channel act as support and resistance levels and tend to hold prices just with in the channel till it breaks on either sides showing a change in the direction of the trend.
+The two lines of the channel act as support and resistance levels.
+It can hold prices just with in the channel till it breaks on either sides showing a change in the direction of the trend.

-Sell when the price confirms below the bottom line of the channel and buy when it confirms above the upper line of the channel.
-We will look at that in detail as we go on!
+Sell when the price confirms below the bottom line of the channel.
+Or else, buy when it confirms above the upper line of the channel.

 Types of channels